awsdocs/amazon-sagemaker-developer-guide/doc_source/API_TransformJobSummary.md

 # TransformJobSummary<a name="API_TransformJobSummary"></a>

-Provides a summary information for a transform job\.
-Multiple TransformJobSummary objects are returned as a list after calling [ListTransformJobs](API_ListTransformJobs.md)\.
+Provides a summary of a transform job\.
+Multiple `TransformJobSummary` objects are returned as a list after in response to a [ListTransformJobs](API_ListTransformJobs.md) call\.

 ## Contents<a name="API_TransformJobSummary_Contents"></a>